inspr/core-legacy/docs/minikube.md

 ### **Installing Redis**
 To install redis in the cluster we need the yaml files that we can use to create the service and configMap.

-In you terminal create the two necessary files by using the commands below.
+Create two files with the content described below.
 ```bash
 # content of configMap yaml file named uidp-configMap.yaml
 apiVersion: v1